ShayJordan/shay.github.io/_pages/about.md

 🎓 I am a Master of Mathematics Graduate from the University of East Anglia (UEA) in Norwich, UK.

-💼 I am an incoming Outreach Project Officer at the University of East Anglia (UEA) in Norwich, UK.
+💼 I am an Outreach Project Officer at the University of East Anglia (UEA) in Norwich, UK.

 Who am I Professionally? 👨‍🎓
 ------